 Is Leather Waterproof?

 Is leather waterproof?
-It’s a vital question when you’re considering a leather jacket, whether for use on a motorcycle or as a fashion statement.
+It’s a vital question when you’re considering a leather jacket, whether for use on a motorcycle or for fashion.
 Unfortunately, there is a lot of conflicting information on the topic, with different remedies, treatments and opinions that could end up costing you the price of a new coat if they’re wrong.
-We’re here to give you our expert knowledge on how water-resistant leather products can be, as well as what you can do to protect your new purchase.

 Is There Any Way to Waterproof Leather?

-Taking action to waterproof leather boots is relatively common and something many people look into, due to the necessity for some degree of water resistance (especially in the UK!), but waterproofing a leather jacket is not often done.
-This is due to the need for a jacket to remain as supple & flexible as possible, something that can be lost during the waterproofing process.
+However, waterproofing a leather jacket is not often done.
+This is because jackets need to remain as supple & flexible as possible to be comfortable to wear.
+This can be lost during the waterproofing process.

-With that said, one product we’ve found to be effective at waterproofing leather is Nikwax.
-This product is aimed at shoes and boots, but will also work on jackets and coats if you’re adamant about it.
-While we can’t say that applying this will turn your leather jacket into a stormproof raincoat fit for the elements (because it won’t), we will say that your jacket will fair better in a light shower/drizzle, and the water won’t damage your jacket as much as it would if left untreated.
+One product we’ve found to be effective at waterproofing leather is Nikwax.
+This product is aimed at shoes and boots, but will also work on jackets and coats if you apply it carefully.
+Applying this won’t turn your leather jacket into a stormproof raincoat, fit for the elements, but your jacket will fair better in a light shower or drizzle.
+Most importantly, the rainwater won’t damage your jacket as much as it would if left untreated.

-Bikers are the reason many products out there exist for waterproofing leather, but there’s no reason why you couldn’t use these products to waterproof a casual leather jacket too.
-Duckswax is one such product that is very popular with bikers and can also be used on casual jackets to give them extra protection against the weather.
-Many people claim it brings their jackets up to a level of Gore-Tex water tightness, however it does require regular application to get the full effect.
-One key point that is that DucksWax helps to keep the jacket breathable and claims to add no shine, which is a factor that often puts people off waterproofing their jackets.
+Motorcyclists know that waterproofing leather jackets is vital so they can withstand their use and hobbies.
+Duckswax is a product that is popular amongst bikers and can also be used on casual jackets to give them extra protection against the weather.
+Some reviews claim it brings their leather jackets up to a level of Gore-Tex water tightness, but it does require regular application to get the full effect.
+DucksWax also helps to keep the jacket breathable and claims to add no artificial shine, which often puts people off waterproofing their jackets in the first place.

-This shiny or glossy shine from waterproofing products is something that we want to highlight as something to watch out for.
-This can alter the texture and sometimes the colour of the jacket too.
-Make sure that you apply the product to a small region of the leather as a test – preferably in a location that isn’t seen often – to make sure you’re 100% happy with the outcome before applying to the whole jacket.
+Watch out for the glossy sheen that some waterproofing products can transfer on to your leather products too.
+This can alter the texture and sometimes the colour of the jacket.
+Patch test the product on a small region of the leather – in a location that isn’t seen often – to make sure you’re 100% happy with the finish before applying to the whole garment.

-Nappa leather – sometimes known as full-grain leather – is the most durable type of leather available, which lends itself to being more water-resistant than other types.
-For the reason, if you’re main concern is getting caught in a shower, buying a nappa leather jacket and treating it with the appropriate waterproof technique will yield the best results.
+Nappa leather (also known as full-grain leather) is the most durable type of leather available, which lends itself to being more water-resistant than others.
+If your main concern is getting caught in a shower, buying a nappa leather jacket and treating it with an appropriate waterproofing treatment will yield the best results.